Probabili formazioni Premier League 2019/2020: 30° giornata

 Sabato 14 marzo ore 16:00

-Probabile formazione Newcastle (4-2-3-1): Dubravka; Manquillo, Fernandez, Lascelles, Rose; Hayden, Shelvey; Ritchie, Almiron, Saint-Maximin; Gayle.
+Probabile formazione Newcastle (4-2-3-1): Dubravka; Manquillo, Fernandez, Lascelles, Rose; Hayden, Shelvey; Ritchie, Almiron, Saint-Maximin; Joelinton.

 Per tutte le QUOTE e la PROGRAMMAZIONE TV di NEWCASTLE-SHEFFIELD clicca qui